Aideen McGinley OBE

 Professor Mark Shucksmith OBE

-Mark Shucksmith is Director of the Newcastle Institute for Social Renewal where he aims to connect social renewal research with policy and practice.
-Mark is also Professor of Planning at Newcastle University.
-His main areas of research include social exclusion in rural areas, rural housing, rural development, agricultural change and rural policy.
-Recently authored or co-authored books include: Rural Policies and Rural Transformations in the UK and US (Routledge 2012); Future Directions in Rural Development (Carnegie 2012); and Comparing Rural Development – Continuity and Change in the Countryside of Western Europe (Ashgate2009).
+Mark Shucksmith is Professor of Planning at Newcastle University, where he was also Director of the Institute for Social Renewal from 2012-18.
+His main areas of research include social exclusion in rural areas, rural housing, rural development and policy.
+Recent books include: Routledge International Handbook of Rural Studies (Routledge 2016); InterAction (Carnegie 2016); Rural Policies & Rural Transformations in the UK & US (Routledge 2012); Future Directions in Rural Development (Carnegie 2012); and Comparing Rural Development – Continuity and Change in the Countryside of Western Europe (Ashgate 2009).
 He has coordinated several EU research projects, including: The Territorial Impact of the CAP, Young People in Rural Development, and The role of Social Capital in Rural Development.
-Mark was a Board Member of the Commission for Rural Communities (CRC) from 2005-13, was a member of the Government’s Affordable Rural Housing Commission (2005-06), Chair of the Scottish Government’s Committee of Inquiry into Crofting (2007-08), and adviser to the Joseph Rowntree Foundation on rural issues.
-He is a member of the Executive Committee of the European Society for Rural Sociology, of the Council of the International Rural Sociological Association (Vice President during 2004-08) and was Programme Chair for the XI World Rural Sociology Congress in Trondheim, Norway in 2004.
+Mark has recently served as Specialist Adviser to two House of Lords Select Committees, a role he previously performed in the Scottish Parliament.
+He served as a Board Member of the Commission for Rural Communities (CRC) from 2005-13, as a member of the DEFRA/CLG Affordable Rural Housing Commission (2005-06), and as Chair of the Scottish Government’s Committee of Inquiry into Crofting (2007-08) as well as directing the Joseph Rowntree Foundation Action in Rural Areas programme.
+Mark was Vice President of the International Rural Sociological Association during 2004-08 and Programme Chair for the XI World Rural Sociology Congress in Trondheim, Norway in 2004.
 He was awarded the honour of OBE in 2009 for services to rural development and to crofting.
-He was elected to the Academy of Social Sciences in 2010.
-He is now a Trustee of ACRE (Action with Communities in Rural England).
+He is a Fellow of the Academy of Social Sciences and a Trustee of ACRE (Action with Communities in Rural England).

 Sir John Elvidge

-Sir John Elvidge was Permanent Secretary of the Scottish Government from 2003 to 2010.
-He had previously worked in the Cabinet Office and the Scottish Office and works in an advisory role with several governments in Europe, China and North America.
-He is an Adjunct Professor at Shanghai Jiao Tong University and works with the University of Oxford on programmes for leadership and public policy for overseas governments.
-He retired in June 2010 and is a Fellow of the Royal Society of Edinburgh and an Associate of the Institute for Government.
-His report Northern Exposure: Lessons from the first twelve years of devolved government in Scotland was published by the Institute for Government as part of its Inside Out series.
+Sir John Elvidge was Permanent Secretary to the Scottish Government from 2003 to 2010.
+He had previously worked in the Cabinet Office and the Scottish Office and works in an advisory role with the OECD and with several governments in Europe, China and North America.
+He is a Fellow of the Royal Society of Edinburgh, an Adjunct Professor at Shanghai Jiao Tong University and works with the University of Oxford on programmes for leadership and public policy for overseas governments.
 Sir John was appointed as a Carnegie Fellow on the Enabling State project in the summer of 2012 and has led our work in this area.
-He became a Trustee of the Carnegie UK Trust in May 2014.
+He became a Trustee of the Carnegie UK Trust in May 2014 and became Chair in May 2017.
+He has also been Chair of Edinburgh Airport Ltd since 2012, Chair of the Advisory Board for the University of Glasgow’s Policy Scotland Institute since 2012, Chair of the Traverse Theatre since 2014 and Chair of the David Hume Institute since 2015.

 William is a strategic practitioner and advisor at the interface of technology, the state and the voluntary sector.
 He is a trustee of several charities, the founder of tech start-ups and a community activist.